StanfordVL/ReferringRelationships/README.md

   --train-data-dir      Location of the training data.
   --val-data-dir        Location of the validation data.
   --image-data-dir      Location of the images.
+  --heatmap-threshold   The thresholds above which we consider a heatmap to
+                        contain an object.
 ```

 ## Model training